RadeonOpenCompute/ROCm_Documentation/Installation_Guide/Installation-Guide.rst

  Comunity tested with Vega10 and ROCm 1.8
   * Intel Xeon E5 v2 or newer CPUs;

-More information on  Fiji and Polaris Class GPU's the ROCm Platform leverages  PCIe Atomics (Fetch ADD, Compare and SWAP, Unconditional SWAP, AtomicsOpCompletion). `PCIe atomics <https://github.com/RadeonOpenCompute/RadeonOpenCompute.github.io/blob/master/ROCmPCIeFeatures.md>`_ are only supported on PCIe Gen3 Enabled CPUs and PCIe Gen3 Switches like Broadcom PLX.
-For Fiji and Polaris based GPU a slot attached either directly to the CPU's Root I/O controller or via a PCIe switch directly attached to the CPU's Root I/O controller.
-In our experience many issues stem from trying to use consumer motherboards which provide Physical x16 Connectors that are electrically connected as e.g. PCIe Gen2 x4.
-This typically occurs when connecting via the Southbridge PCIe I/O controller.
+For Fiji and Polaris GPU's the ROCm platform leverages PCIe Atomics (Fetch and Add, Compare and Swap, Unconditional Swap, AtomicsOp Completion).
+PCIe Atomics are only supported on PCIe Gen3 enabled CPUs and PCIe Gen3 switches like Broadcom PLX.
+When you install your GPUs make sure you install them in a fully PCIe Gen3 x16 or x8, x4 or x1 slot attached either directly to the CPU's Root I/O controller or via a PCIe switch directly attached to the CPU's Root I/O controller.
+In our experience many issues stem from trying to use consumer motherboards which provide physical x16 connectors that are electrically connected as e.g. PCIe Gen2 x4 connected via the Southbridge PCIe I/O controller.

 Experimental support for our GFX7 GPUs Radeon R9 290, R9 390, AMD FirePro S9150, S9170 note they do not support or take advantage of PCIe Atomics.
 However, we still recommend that you use a CPU from the list provided above.

 Not supported or very limited support under ROCm
 **************************************************